-Workplace meetings on compliance, initiated in fiscal 2012 as a means of allowing compliance awareness to permeate to each and every employee, have been conducted for seven consecutive years.
+Workplace meetings on compliance were initiated in fiscal 2012 as a means of allowing compliance awareness to permeate to each and every employee and have been conducted for eight consecutive years through till 2019.

-Transitioning into "workplace meetings on CSR" from fiscal 2018, these meetings introduced 14 topics aligned with CSR policy, and are now being expanded to 22 Group companies within Japan in addition to the 331 GS Yuasa workplaces.
-Some 96% of workplaces have reported these activities to be effective, resulting in vigorous debate.
-The 14 topics of discussion include: defining CSR, preventing intentional wrongdoing, handling confidential information, subcontracting laws, personal information protection, security trade controls, intellectual property, respect for human rights, sexual/power harassment, management of working hours, occupational health and safety, product safety, waste management and promotion of supply chain CSR activities.
-The meetings use educational materials made by the division in charge on each topic and including content related to the circumstances of the Group.
+Transitioning into "workplace meetings on CSR" from fiscal 2018, these meetings introduced topics aligned with CSR policy, and are now being expanded to 22 Group companies within Japan in addition to the 364 GS Yuasa workplaces.
+The educational materials used in the meetings have been made by the division in charge for each topic and include content related to the circumstances of the Group.
+Vigorous debates took place at many of the meetings held in fiscal 2019, and 97% of the workplaces rated them as meaningful.
 We intend to continue running these meetings and upgrading the content to ensure that it is both up-to-date and educational.